mmuller88/mmblog/content/cdk-pipeline-lib-eng/index.md

 new PipelineApp(pipelineAppProps);
 ```

 As you can see this is a very large stack with many input properties.
-In the future I might break down this huge stack a bit more.
-This example is mainly interesting because it does a lot of testing with Postman and the AWS CLI at the end.
+In the future I might break down this huge stack into smaller ones.
+This example is interesting because it does a lot of testing with Postman and the AWS CLI at the end.
 The property **testCommands** performs tests for the DEV Stage Postman:

 ```
 npx newman run test/alf-cdk.postman_collection.json --env-var baseUrl=$RestApiEndPoint -r cli,json --reporter-json-export tmp/newman/report.json --export-environment tmp/newman/env-vars.json --export-globals tmp/newman/global-vars.json`